Now serving as Chief AI Officer at Ondaro · Forbes Technology Council Member

 $ apt-get install zip

-# Zip the directory and it's contents
+# Zip the directory and its contents

 $ zip -r newfilename.zip yourfolder